Robotino04/FleetLang/README.md

 ### Windows
 If you want to run Fleet on Windows, it'll be a lot of setup.
 Instead, consider using WSL and following the normal [development instructions](#development-setup):
+If you plan to use VS Code for writing Fleet, make sure you run VS Code inside WSL and install the extensions on WSL as well.

 ### Development Setup
 1. Install the [Nix package manager](https://wiki.nixos.org/wiki/Nix_(package_manager)).